How to use Yume Noto V2 Portrait tutorial pages

 How to use this notebook first

-- Use one Inbox section.
-Put messy notes there first when you do not know where something belongs yet.
+3. Use one Inbox section.
+Put messy notes there first when the note place is unclear.

 Good ways to use this notebook